Light-Miner/LightMiner/README.md

 Our OFFICIAL WEBSITE is https://lightminer.xyz
 This is a prodject that use online mining script to mine ___Cryptographic currency___.
-This project use Coinimp's API to reduce.
+This project use Coinimp's API to reduce the cost of this project.
 If you want to know more about Coimimp [Click here](https://coinimp.com).
 ## 1.What is the difference between us and traditional nonprofit charity organization?
 * We use ___WebChain___ as our Cryptographic currency, as a result everyone can now see the amout of hashes we mined and the rewards of our miner's work.